casbah-ma/cinedantan/README.md

 It's a small React.js Progressive Web App.

-The movies database is a simple JSON file streamed into the redux store using the excellent [Oboe.js](http://oboejs.com/) and built from different sources including Archive.org, WikiData, Wikipedia, and IMDB.
+The movies dataset is a simple JSON file streamed into the redux store using the excellent [Oboe.js](http://oboejs.com/).
+It was created by combining multiple sources:
+Archive.org, WikiData, Wikipedia, and IMDB.

-The database is located here:
+The dataset is located here:

     /public/database/movies.json

 ## Some Features
 - Offline search engine (thanks to [flexsearch](https://github.com/nextapps-de/flexsearch) )
-- Add, remove or share your lists (serverless and using only the local storage and magic links)
+- Create and share your lists (This is done with no remote database or server)
 - Continue Watching
-- Recommendations
+- Personalized recommendations
 - ChromeCast support
 - ...

 This App was built in less than 48h.
-You may find some ugliness there...I will do some refactoring and add tests as soon as I can.
+I will do some refactoring and add tests very soon.